BinsIT/Remover/README.md

 No drivers required – operates natively, without patching or injecting system components.

-100% effectiveness – every file that can be deleted on Windows, can be deleted with RemoverPRO.
+100% effectiveness – every file that can be deleted on Windows, can be deleted with Remover.

 Administrator mode support – full access for advanced users.